Dhanesha151001/Leetcode_SQL50/1509-replace-employee-id-with-the-unique-identifier/README.md

 Each row of this table contains the id and the name of an employee in a company.
 </pre>
 <p>&nbsp;</p>
-<a href="https://leetcode.com/problems/replace-employee-id-with-the-unique-identifier/solutions/4647933/1378-replace-employeeid-with-the-unique-identifier-sql/" target="_blank">Leetcode Solution explanation link</a>
+<a href="https://leetcode.com/problems/replace-employee-id-with-the-unique-identifier/solutions/4647933/1378-replace-employeeid-with-the-unique-identifier-sql/" target="_blank">Explanation of my leetcode solution</a>
 <p>&nbsp;</p>
 <p>Table: <code>EmployeeUNI</code></p>